 Two large water bodies were constructed to the west and south of the palace.
 The western talav, which is called the Lalaka Talav has water, while the southern talav has turned into an open field.
 The talavs not just cooled down the palace in summer but also supplied water.
 These talavs also provided lovely views and cool place to serenade.

 The southern talav was once a wide expanse of water with a little pleasure palace, Badal Mahal attached to it.
-A photograph by Lala Deen Dayal (1870 – 90) shows Govind Mahal and Badal Mahal beside the talav.
+A photograph by Lala Deen Dayal (1870 – 90) shows Govind Mahal and Badal Mahal besides the talav.

-Courtesy – British Library
+Courtesy – The British Museum

 Vir Singh Deo was a man of great taste.
 His taste for visual aesthetics is evident right from the entrance to the private apartments inside the palace.
 The murals painted on the spandrels of the main entrance depict human faced sun images on both corners above winged dragons.
-Both the winged dragons bear noble riders chasing gazelles through foliage.
+Both the winged dragons bear noble riders chasing gazelles through the foliage.
 The panel is undoubtedly one of the best in South Asia for its display of fevered energy and force.
 Above the scene is the painting of a seated Ganesha flanked by two horse riders.

 The net and star vaulted ceiling of Maharaja’s bedroom, Maharani’s dressing room and adjoining balconies are lavishly painted with Ragamala series replete with floral imagery in natural colours.
-With graceful appearance, sinuous shapes and lilting movements the murals of Datia exhibit a sophisticated approach to natural form.
+With the graceful appearance, sinuous shapes and lilting movements the murals of Datia exhibit a sophisticated approach to natural form.

 Vases (guldan) in particular draw special attention.
 Illustrated in Araash technique, the vases taper from a wide curved base towards a narrow flaring rim.
-Long stems and leaves splay out from the vases’ lips in a vivid fan like pattern.
+Long stems and leaves splay out from the vases’ lips in a vivid fan-like pattern.

-The rasamandala ceiling located in the tripartite chamber on one of the palace’s lower ceremonial floors is one of the earliest extant depictions of this theme among Rajput palaces.
+The rasa-mandala ceiling located in the tripartite chamber on one of the palace’s lower ceremonial floors is one of the earliest extant depictions of this theme among Rajput palaces.
 The scene painted in relief was recently renovated by the ASI maintaining the original colour scheme – carmine, ochre, white and black.
 The circular composition is laid out around large flowering lotus resembling the moon that bathed the ecstatic dancing Krishna and his gopis in its light.

 The palace was visited in 1835 by Colonel Sleeman, a British soldier and administrator.
-A report published in Datia State Gazetteer states that when the Colonel asked the local maharaja’s servants why the Govind Mahal was abandoned they replied that no present day ruler was worthy of a such grand palace nor would one be comfortable living in a palace that had been built to house such a great king.
+A report published in Datia State Gazetteer states that when the Colonel asked the local maharaja’s servants why the Govind Mahal was abandoned they replied that no present-day ruler was worthy of such grand palace nor would one be comfortable living in a palace that had been built to house such a great king.